Leominster, Massachusetts: History

 Although the Great Depression slowed the plastic industry in Leominster, it was not until the late 20th century that there was a full-scale decline in plastic manufacturing.
 Following the national trend, manufactures were moving out of the cities to cheaper alternatives across the country and overseas.
 Despite the changing landscape, the population of Leominster would continually rise into the 21st century, surpassing her twin city of Fitchburg in 2000 as the second largest city in Worcester County.
-The Latino communities of Leominster also saw huge growth towards the later half of the 20th century.
+The Latino communities of Leominster also saw huge growth towards the latter half of the 20th century.